ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

 In addition, the whole RFC Editor function has been going through a major change, with the new RFC Editor model in [RFC 9280](https://www.rfc-editor.org/info/rfc9280) that introduced the RFC Series Working Group (RSWG) and RFC Advisory Board (RSAB), and removing the RFC Series Editor (RSE) role.
 This change has brought the RPC closer to the IETF community by giving it more responsibility for editing decisions, more direct contact with community members who want different services, and more direct community reporting requirements.
 Ultimately, these developments acknowledge the integral and vital role of the RPC, but they have put the RPC leadership in a difficult position as arms-length contractors.

 As a result, the IETF LLC needs to provide additional operational direction and support to the RPC, including establishing internal workflow metrics, and investing in significant improvements to the technical tools used by the RPC to perform their work.
-This should have positive upstream effects over document publishing tools, which should become easier to use and ensure that the RPC is provided with consistently high quality document input.
+This should have positive upstream effects over document publishing tools, which should become easier to use and ensure that the RPC is provided with consistently high-quality document input.

 The IETF LLC expects to announce steps being taken in this area soon.
 For the next retrospective in 2027, the community should expect significant improvements to have been made in the RPC.